opencv/opencv/doc/js_tutorials/js_gui/js_video_display/js_video_display.markdown

     }, 33);
 @endcode

-In addition, OpenCV.js implements cv.VideoCapture using the above method.
+OpenCV.js implements **cv.VideoCapture (videoSource)** using the above method.
 You need not to add the hidden canvas element manually.
+@param videoSource   the video id or element.
+@return              cv.VideoCapture instance

-For performance reasons, the mat passed to read() function should be constructed with cv.CV_8UC4 type and same size as the video.
+We use **read (image)** to get one frame of the video.
+For performance reasons, the image should be constructed with cv.CV_8UC4 type and same size as the video.
+@param image         image with cv.CV_8UC4 type and same size as the video.

 The above code of playing video could be simplified as below.
 @code{.js}
 let src = new cv.Mat(height, width, cv.CV_8UC4);
 let dst = new cv.Mat(height, width, cv.CV_8UC1);

-// videoSource is the video id or element. let cap = new cv.VideoCapture(videoSource);
+let cap = new cv.VideoCapture(videoSource);
 let loopIndex = setInterval(
     function() {
-        // the read() function need a mat with cv.CV_8UC4 type and size same as the video cap.read(src);
+        cap.read(src);
         cv.cvtColor(src, dst, cv.COLOR_RGBA2GRAY);
         cv.imshow("canvasOutput", dst);